opencog/cogserver/README.md

 (i.e. human-readable) data is easy and efficient.
 In particular, it does not require fiddling with complex binary formats or protocols or the use of protocol libraries or API's.
-(We're looking at you, HTTP, REST, ZeroMQ, ProtoBuff and freinds.
+(We're looking at you, HTTP, REST, ZeroMQ, ProtoBuff and friends.
 You are all very sophisticated, yes, but are hard to use.
 And sometimes painfully slow.)